 Depending on the application and the type of concrete there is often an opportunity to incorporate recycled aggregates previously used in other projects and secondary aggregates that may be by-products from other industrial processes.

-The specification of recycled and secondary aggregates is a balance of resource efficiency, transportation CO2 and the implications on mix design.
+The inclusion of recycled and secondary aggregates in concrete is a balance of resource efficiency, transportation CO2 and the implications on mix design and concrete performance.
 Consequently, these aggregates should be used in concrete production where it is technically and environmentally beneficial to do so.

 Recycled steel reinforcement

-Steel reinforcement manufacturing BAR members used approximately 93% of recycled ferrous metal waste as a proportion of the raw materials consumed in their electric arc furnaces (EAF).
-The BAR members who are reinforcement fabricators used 95% EAF material in producing and supplying rebar for use in concrete.
+Steel reinforcement manufacturing BAR members used approximately 96% of recycled ferrous metal waste as a proportion of the raw materials consumed in their electric arc furnaces (EAF) in 2018.
+The BAR members who are reinforcement fabricators used more than 95% EAF material in producing and supplying rebar for use in concrete.

 These indicators are part of the Materials section of the report and 2020 Commitments.
 An update on our Materials 2020 Commitments.